bbepis/XUnity.AutoTranslator/README.md

     }
 }
 ```

-### About Recursion
-As you may have noticed, all of the context classes shown in the previous sections had a method called `DisableRecursion`.

-The purpose of this method is, as it name states, to disable recursion.
-That only leaves the question, when does recursion occur?

-Recursion will happen anytime you try to load an asset/resource/asset bundle from within your callback using the `AssetBundle` or `Resources` API.
-Essentially, what it means is that all callbacks (except the one loading the resource) will get a change to modify the resource that is being loaded by your callback.

-This may not always be desirable, so if you call the method `DisableRecursion` *before* you load your resource, this recursive behaviour is disabled.
-In many other cases, this behaviour is very desirable because it means that it is less important to set the *correct* priority, whatever that may be.

-Recursion has an important side effect for other prefix/postfix callbacks, and that is that they will always be called if you make a recursive load call in your callback, even if you indicate through the `Complete` method that they should not be called.
-So if, in your scenario, it is important to avoid this, you must disable recursion.

 ### Implemting an AssetBundle Redirector
 Here's an example of how a resource redirection may be implemented to redirect non-existing resources to a seperate 'mods' directory.